-What is Larry Ellison's net worth?
-Larry Ellison is the founder/CEO of Oracle with a net worth of $41 billion.
-Ellison's $38.2 billion net worth makes him the seventh richest person in the world behind Carlos Helu, Bill Gates, Warren Buffett, Ingvar Kamprad, Bernard Arnault and Amancio Gaona.
-Coming in as the seventh richest person in the world isn't the ideal outcome for an uber-competitive captain of industry, but in the case of Oracle CEO Larry Ellison, he can't really complain.
+Larry Ellison net worth: Larry Ellison is an American entrepreneur billionaire who has a net worth of $48 billion.
+Larry Ellison is the founder and CEO of software giant Oracle.
+Ellison's $48 billion net worth makes him the fifth richest person in the world behind Carlos Helu, Bill Gates, Warren Buffett and Amancio Ortega.
+Coming in as the fifth richest person in the world isn't the ideal outcome for an uber-competitive captain of industry, but in the case of Oracle CEO Larry Ellison, he can't really complain.
 At least he can say he's the third richest person in America!

 Unlike pals Warren and Bill, Larry's consumption tends to be on the conspicuous side.
 He is an avid sailor, a love that he feeds as a major financer of the BMW Oracle Racing syndicate and former owner of the world's sixth largest yacht the $200 million Rising Sun.
 Ellison sold The Rising Sun to music mogul David Geffen in 2010.
 The Oracle database guru and licensed pilot also has a taste for highly expensive cars and planes.
 His collection includes a Maclaren F1 (only six of these cars are in the U.S.), an Audi R8 and a fighter jet.